 When you experience the death of a loved one or close friend or family member, it is a very difficult and trying time.
 Denial of a payment on a life insurance policy for your legitimate claim can seriously compound the situation.
 Many individuals depend on the proceeds from life insurance policies for financial support after the loss of a family member.
 If you want to file a claim for the benefits of a life insurance policy or your life insurance claim has already been denied, it is important to hire a knowledgeable insurance attorney in Tampa.

-Germain Law Group proudly assists individuals throughout the areas in Hillsborough County, Pinellas County, Polk County, Hernando County, and surrounding areas in Central Florida with insurance claims and denials.
+Germain Law Group, P.A. proudly assists individuals throughout the areas in Hillsborough County, Pinellas County, Polk County, Hernando County, and surrounding areas in Central Florida with insurance claims and denials.

 Tampa Life Insurance Information Center